Nature vs Nurture in Education: What Teachers Need to Know

-The nature vs nurture debate shapes how we think about intelligence, behaviour, and potential.
-A balanced guide for UK teachers covering genetics, environment, and what the research means for your classroom.
+The nature vs nurture debate shapes how we view intelligence, behaviour, and potential.
+A balanced guide to genetics, environment, and the research.

 This contradicts claims suggesting genetic factors increasingly determine outcomes (Plomin & von Stumm, 2018).
 Better teaching can reduce genetic impact on a learner's achievement.
 Scarr and McCartney (1983) showed environments affect how genes shape development.
 Turkheimer et al. (2003) suggest genes are less influential with enriched learning.